Experiences of sexual abuse or assault can affect you to your core – who you are, how you understand yourself – as a man and a human being.

 How judgmental have you been toward yourself about ways you haven’t lived up to your values?

-Do you view unwanted or abusive childhood experiences as evidence of “failure” on your part – to be a good person, a good male, a good son, a good ________?
+Do you view unwanted or abusive sexual experiences as evidence of “failure” on your part – to be a good person, a good male, a good son, a good ________?

 Do you think the effects of past negative experiences have prevented you from being the kind of person you want to be?

-It’s not that we’re always sitting around pondering such questions, or should be.
+It’s not that we’re always sitting around pondering such questions, nor should we be.
 But we certainly feel better about ourselves when our actions fit with our values, and worse about ourselves when faced with evidence that we’re falling short on values that matter to us.

 These judgments are so automatic we often don’t even notice them.
 But they are always there.